Kings–Lakers rivalry: Game 5

+Game 6

 Game 6 is considered to be one of the most controversial games in not just NBA history, but arguably all of North American professional sports history, as numerous questionable calls went against the Kings in the fourth quarter.
 The Lakers, led by O'Neal's 41 points and 17 rebounds, won 106–102, setting the stage for Game 7 in Sacramento.
 There are allegations that the game was affected by the referees in relationship to the Tim Donaghy scandal.
-The Lakers shot 40 free throws overall, 27 in the fourth quarter alone, and the Kings' big men were plagued with foul trouble (Divac, Webber, Scot Pollard, and Lawrence Funderburke were called for 20 fouls, with Divac and Pollard both fouling out).
+The Lakers shot 40 free throws overall, 27 in the fourth quarter alone, and the Kings' big men were plagued with foul trouble (Divac, Webber, Scot Pollard, and Lawrence Funderburke were called for 20 fouls, with Divac and Scot Pollard both fouling out).
 Webber nearly had a triple double (26 points, 13 rebounds and 8 assists), Bibby scored 23, and Divac had 12 points and 12 rebounds.
 The Washington Post sports columnist Michael Wilbon responded to the calls in Game 6: "I wrote down in my notebook six calls that were stunningly incorrect, all against Sacramento, all in the fourth quarter when the Lakers made five baskets and 21 foul shots to hold on to their championship."
 For example, Wilbon pointed out that Kobe Bryant did not get a foul called on him after elbowing Mike Bibby in front of an official.

+Game 7

 Game 7 was tense, featuring 16 ties and 19 lead changes.
 In the final ten seconds with Los Angeles up 99–98, Peja Stojaković air-balled a wide open 3, and O'Neal was fouled on the rebound.
 After O'Neal hit 1 of 2 free throws, Bibby was fouled by Bryant and made both free throws to force overtime.
 The Kings' offense stalled in the extra period, and the Lakers prevailed 112–106.
 Sacramento was undone by poor free throw shooting (16–30 from the line), a horrid 2–20 from behind the arc, and a seeming unwillingness for anyone other than Bibby to take crucial shots down the stretch.
 O'Neal scored 35 and Bryant added 30 in the victory, as all five Lakers starters finished in double figures.
 Bibby finished with 29 points, and Webber finished with 20 points, 11 rebounds, and 8 assists.
 Divac added 15 points and 10 rebounds.
 To date, this is the latest postseason meeting between the two teams.